This post contains affiliate links. When you purchase through our links, we may earn a commission.

 This corn recipe is a fantastic side dish for holidays and special occasions.
 It could be served alongside a Roast Turkey, Prime Rib Roast, or a vegetarian Mushroom Wellington.

-For more ideas of what to serve as side dishes take a look at our Thanksgiving Sides.
+For more ideas of what to serve as side dishes take a look at our Thanksgiving Sides, Christmas Sides, or Easter Sides.

 - Lemon Garlic Green Beans with Parmesan Cheese